Diamond Lil (GoComics)

 Diamond Lil is a daily comic strip published by Creators syndicate and created by Paws, Inc. writer and artist Brett Koth about the life of Lillian Bilious, "a feisty 75-year-old widow" in the fictional town of Turkey Knuckle, Indiana.
-It has been running since 2010.
+It ran new comics from March 1, 2010 – September 27, 2025 (daily), October 5, 2025 (Sunday).

 The character is named after a diamond anniversary (75 years), and because she is "one of the hardest substances known to man".
 Strips regularly feature her blunt and forthright opinions.